Skip to main content

 When grades become more important than learning, this is what happens.
 Not all students are created equal.
 This environment shows different types of learners.
 Can all of them reach the top of the tree?
 The answer is a big no. However, the education system can be so one-size-fits-all that it figuratively asks the fish to climb a tree or the pig to fly.
 The figures of speech get even funnier when you imagine it literally.
 A pig will never grow wings to fly, nor will a fish climb up a tree.
 We need to face it that there are different ways to learn mathematics and writing.
 The fact that a former trivial enemy of mine, who was good in mathematics but not the English language subject, was able to write a simplistic essay about history as a teacher, proves there's room for improvement.
 The fact that I was able to endure the basic mathematics of business administration or self-learn some trigonometry during the COVID-19 pandemic, defeats the school's fixed mindset.

 After all, one can think of the typical classroom environment to look like this.
 You get a high grade based mostly on compliance with a fixed set of instructions.
 It made me think of why I had a "justification" to hold a prolonged grudge over a trivial issue with that former trivial enemy of mine.
 I would hate him for simply being good at mathematics, never mind that his closest friend was also not good at mathematics.
-My former trivial enemy vs. me was a matter of "who was better" than "How can we both help each other?"
-I even felt that because of mathematics, I can never get the badge of invincibility at the Ateneo De Manila University or the University of the Philippines.
+My former trivial enemy vs. me was a matter of "who was better" rather than "How can we both help each other?"
+I even felt that because of mathematics, I can never get the badge of invincibility at Ateneo De Manila University or the University of the Philippines.
 I felt like getting an MBA could at least get me some degree of invulnerability.

-However, the more I think about it ,not getting a PhD in business administration will teach me these practical skills:
+However, the more I think about it, not getting a PhD in business administration will teach me these practical skills:

 1. How to invest in the stock market through UITFs if stock picking isn't for you